osu-cass/sb-components/README.md

 ## React-advanced-filter

-To build vefore publishing to npm.
+To build before publishing to npm.
 ```
 yarn install
 ```